efcs/elib/README.md

   has the same structure, files and iterface as boost::mpl (Header Only)

-Filesystem
-: A posix only implementation of the C++14 filesystem library.
-  This library will not compile on windows.
+Web
+: C++ Socket, HTTP parsing and other Web/Network utilities. stripped from a class project
   (No Windows Support)

-Web
-: C++ Socket, HTTP parsing and other Web/Network utilities. stripped from a class project (No Windows Support)

-Aux
-: misc functionality that is frequently needed. it includes:

-  * fmt: used to format varargs strings
-  * lexical_cast: For casting between strings and integral types
-  * scoped_exit: uses lambdas to provide scoped exit functionality
-  * size_type: A helper for using a "size_type" and its npos value (Header Only)

 ## Building